 In one episode, when Perry tapped on Doofensmirtz's window and then disappeared offscreen, Doofenshmirtz opened up the window and made a rather fantastic literary reference...

 Who's that tap-tap-tapping on my window?
-Is that a raven?
-Stupid ravens...
+Is it that pesky raven again?
+Stupid raven....

 "I don't know, Sheen, if that's the case, then my mom has a lot of Ultra Lord Double Barrel Slingshots..."

 Not to mention the Friz herself.
 As many a disgruntled cosplayer has noted, Ms Frizzle is stacked.

 In the episode where they go to space, they are going past Uranus.
 Arnold jumps into his cousin's lap, to which she says, "Uranus doesn't do a thing for me, so please get off!"
 Arnold replies, "Sorry, Janet, but I have to stay on top of the situation."

 In "Gets Ready, Set, Dough", while the class is stuck in an oven, Phoebe says, "At my old school, we never got baked."

 When Ms. Frizzle is put on trial for taking Keesha's cucumber ("In A Pickle"), her prisoner number is 24601.